-Fluctuations in foreign currency exchange rates decreased our consolidated net operating revenues by 5%.
-This unfavorable impact was primarily due to a stronger U.S. dollar compared to certain foreign currencies, including the Argentine peso, Nigerian naira, Zimbabwean dollar, Turkish lira and Japanese yen, which had an unfavorable impact on our Latin America; Europe, Middle East and Africa; and Asia Pacific operating segments.
-The unfavorable impact of a stronger U.S. dollar compared to the currencies listed above was partially offset by the impact of a weaker U.S. dollar compared to certain other foreign currencies, including the British pound and euro, which had a favorable impact on our Europe, Middle East and Africa and Global Ventures operating segments.
+Europe, Middle East and Africa; and Asia Pacific operating segments.
+The unfavorable impact of a stronger U.S. dollar compared to the currencies listed above was partially offset by the impact of a weaker U.S. dollar compared to certain other foreign currencies, including the British pound and euro, which had a favorable impact on our Europe, Middle East and Africa operating segment.
 Refer to the heading "Liquidity, Capital Resources and Financial Position - Foreign Exchange" below for additional information about the impact of foreign currency exchange rate fluctuations.